inet-framework/inet/showcases/general/parsim/doc/index.rst

 Now the configurators configure the modules in their own partitions.

-.. note:: The per-partition xml configuration files are inlcuded in the showcase's folder.
+.. note:: The per-partition xml configuration files are included in the showcase's folder.

 ..
 TODO example config